CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

     - Utility items are further sub-categorized within their tab.
     - Simulated "Crypto" currency tracker (client-side state).
     - Simulated purchasing logic (deducts Crypto, updates stock for consumables).
-- **Data Source:** Item data (Name, Cost, Category, Effect, SubCategory, and other optional fields like Stock, Weapon Class, Attack, etc.) is fetched from a Google Sheet (can use multiple tabs).
-Handles parsing of "Utility [Type]" from Category column into main 'Utility' category and specific sub-category.
+    - Item data (Name, Cost, Category, Effect, SubCategory, and other optional fields like Stock, Weapon Class, Attack, etc.) is fetched from a Google Sheet (can use multiple tabs).
+    - **AI Image Generation:** For items without an image URL in the sheet, a button allows users to generate an AI image for the item in the current session using a Genkit flow.
+- **Data Source:** Google Sheets for item data.

 ### 3.9.
 AI Item Generator (`/item-generator`)
 - **Description:** Uses Genkit to generate unique game items.
 - **Functionality:**
-    - User inputs: Item Type (Gear, Melee Weapon, Ranged Weapon, Augment, Utility, Consumable), optional Theme, optional Rarity (Common, Uncommon, Rare, Artifact), optional Stat Focus.
+    - User inputs: Item Type, optional Theme, optional Rarity, optional Stat Focus, optional Lore Context.
+    - Shop items (fetched from Google Sheet) are used as examples for the AI.
-    - Genkit flow (`item-generator-flow.ts`) processes inputs and prompts an LLM to generate item details (name, type, lore description, game effect, generated rarity) adhering to the "Riddle of the Beast" current-day dark horror theme and game rules.
+    - Genkit flow (`item-generator-flow.ts`) processes inputs and prompts an LLM to generate item details (name, type, lore description, game effect, generated rarity) adhering to the "Riddle of the Beast" rules.
     - Displays the generated item in a card format.
+- **Data Source for Examples:** Shop items from Google Sheets.

 ### 3.10.
 Shared Space (`/shared-space`)
 - **Description:** Placeholder for a collaborative session feature.